Creating custom themes

 • // @ts-check enables type checking for the config file.

-• @type comment defines the type for the variable used next.
-This means that the config format will be type checked according to the type definition coming from the Reshaped package.
+• The @type comment defines the type for the next variable.
+This ensures that the config format is type-checked according to the type definition from the Reshaped package.

 In addition to themes, reshaped.config.js allows you to create theme fragments.
-Theme fragment is a subset of a theme values overrides.
+A theme fragment is a subset of theme value overrides.
 By using theme fragments, you can save bundle size as your theme output will contain only the tokens you have changed instead of the whole theme.

 const config = {